PlaypowerLabs/Oral-Reading-Assessment/README.md

 ![image](https://raw.githubusercontent.com/Playpowerlabs/Oral-Reading-Assessment/master/.github/images/img_1.png)

+Reading is an essential skill to become successful in any discipline.
 Oral Reading Assessment app provides a way for the students' to improve their reading skills.
-Reading is an essential skill to become successful in any discipline.
+At present, the application supports indian english and hindi languages.
+Students are required to read the text with clear pronouncation.
+Then students can see their transcribed audio, and other key metrics under the results section.

 ## Setting up the project